 - the role of personal character strengths in leadership style and efficacy

 - attributes of environmental leadership in different applied contexts

-The second component of the module will be student-led and consist of live interviews with existing environmental leaders from different sectors.
+The module will also involve student-led interactions with existing environmental leaders from different sectors.
 These will form the basis for inquiry into your own concept of environmental leadership.